ucb-bar/chipyard/docs/VLSI/Tutorial.rst

     ./build/lvs-rundir/generated-scripts/view-lvs

 Some DRC errors are expected from this PDK, as explained in the `ASAP7 plugin readme <https://github.com/ucb-bar/hammer/tree/master/src/hammer-vlsi/technology/asap7>`__.
-Furthermore, the dummy SRAMs that are provided do not have any geometry inside, so will certainly cause DRC and LVS errors.
+Furthermore, the dummy SRAMs that are provided in this tutorial and PDK do not have any geometry inside, so will certainly cause DRC and LVS errors.

 Simulation
 ^^^^^^^^^^